jerdog/auth0-modern-identity-talk/PITCHME.md

 ## What is Identity?

 Note:
 Digital identity is at the core of any application - invisible yet crucial.
 We often take identity for granted as most of its magic happens behind the scenes.
 But identity plays a much larger role beyond just at the login screen for your applications.

 ---
 ## What is **Modern** Identity?

 * Authentication
 * Authorization
+* Personalization
 * Security
-* Personalization

 Note:
-At a high level, we can break up identity into four distinct components: authentication, authorization, user profile, and security.
+Identity management is more than just being able to stick a username and password into a login box.
+It's very difficult to do right, and login will throw a wrench in the works if it's done wrong.
+But when you're committed to the best practices for login management, your business can benefit in ways you might not have realized.
+At a high level, we can break up identity into four distinct components: authentication, authorization, personalization, and security - with all of these points (Authentication, Authorization, Security, Personalization) having existed for a long time.

 ---
 ## Authentication